PrathamAnalytics/Project-British-Airways-Customer-Review/README.md

 - **Comprehensive Summary**: The "Summary" sheet offers a consolidated view, synthesizing critical insights and providing a clear performance picture of British Airways across essential parameters.

 ## Conclusion
-The British Airways Review Project effectively consolidates multi-dimensional data to reveal trends, regional impacts, and temporal changes in customer experience.
-By focusing on geographical, temporal, and operational insights, this project enables British Airways to identify actionable opportunities for service enhancement, ultimately supporting a data-driven approach to improving customer satisfaction.
+This project provides British Airways with a data-driven foundation to improve customer satisfaction by identifying key trends across geography, time, and operations, enabling more targeted and effective enhancements.